wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/cloud-retail-get-started/includes/5-clarity.md

 - Deep AI and machine learning algorithms power insights to help you analyze user behavior efficiently.

-Clarity is General Data Protection Regulation (GDPR) compliant as a data controller.
-It also processes data in compliance with California Consumer Privacy Act.
-For more information, see the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement/?azure-portal=true).

 Clarity provides heatmaps, session recordings and machine learning insights based on the user behavior of your defined projects.

 ## Heatmaps